 Andrew W. Mellon Postdoctoral Fellow

-Julia Campbell is actively producing videos related to different projects, including Reframing Art History and refreshing older content.
-She formerly worked as an intern, and later, as a production assistant at Smarthistory.
+Julia Campbell manages initiatives across Smarthistory related to the growth and sustainability of video and essay content.
+She produces videos for Smarthistory, and her contributions to projects such as Reframing Art History and Seeing America support the expansion of resources regarding underrepresented topics in art history.
 Julia graduated from Pepperdine University with a B.A. in art history and a minor in digital humanities.
 Her undergraduate thesis “Procession, Feast, and Ceremony: Asco’s Celebration of Subversion” explores the work of Asco, a Chicano artist group active in the 1970s and 1980s.
-Beyond her work with Smarthistory, Julia has interned with the Department of Photographs at the J. Paul Getty Museum and is a member of the inaugural cohort of the AllPaper Seminar at the Benton Museum of Art.
+Previously, Julia interned with the Department of Photographs at the J. Paul Getty Museum and was a member of the inaugural cohort of the AllPaper Seminar at the Benton Museum of Art.

 Academic and technical support